christiskatsouris/PredictiveAccuracy/README.md

 ## Predictive Accuracy Testing in Predictive Regression Models

 Description: This R package aims to implement predictive accuracy statistical testing for nested environments of predictive regression models.
-Further, extensions of the proposed testing methodology includes the following:
+Applications of the proposed testing methodology includes the following:

 - Predictive Accuracy Testing in Cross-Sectional Regressions using Lasso-type regularization.
 - Predictive Accuracy and Parameter Instability Testing in Predictive Regressions.